-After doing some online research, I came across a few forum threads on adenosine from the mid-2000s, but not too much thereafter.
+After doing some online research, I came across a few forum threads on adenosine from the mid-2000s.
+But not much more thereafter.
 Initially, there were expectations that adenosine based products would be even better than Minoxidil when it came to hair regrowth.

 Both products are thought to share some similar characteristics insofar as the mechanism of action goes.
-Of course we are even today continuing to learn how Minoxidil works, so these were to some extent hypotheses.
+We are even today continuing to learn about the various ways in which Minoxidil works to grow hair.

-— A 2001 study found that the positive effect of Minoxidil on hair is mediated by adenosine.
+— A 2001 study from Japan found that the positive effect of Minoxidil on hair is mediated by adenosine.

 — For the female readers of this blog, a Japanese study from 2008 found adenosine to improve hair growth and thickness in women.